Hi, thanks for checking out my work and your interest in getting to know me.

 I cook most everything I eat, so that takes a chunk of my spare time.
 What’s left of that I spend hugging my tomcat Ooshi, which you’ll see on my company stamp if you and I sign a contract.
 Chances are you’ve already seen him everywhere in my work- starting from the website splash page, if you remember, there was a spotted cat.

 What’s left of the time after inhaling the cat I spend reading, these days often about writing.
-I am floored by the universality of creative practices and wisdom translating perfectly into drawing.
-When I can, I also join contemporary dance and contact improvisation jams.
+My mind is blown by the universality of creative practices and wisdom translating perfectly into drawing.
+Right now I'm learning how to read music and I see design principles in this too.
+Prepandemic, I join contemporary dance and contact improvisation jams.
 I started learning japanese as I desperately wanted to understand art books bought from the Ghibli Museum in Tokyo.
-In Spring 2020 I passed N3 level Japanese with full marks.
+In Spring 2020 I passed N3 level Japanese with full marks and working on N2 level now.

 If you’re interested in a client list, I’ve had the pleasure of working for Conde Nast, Time Inc, T-Mobile, Astro Awani, Kotex, Greygoose, Heineken, Singapore Airlines, National University of Singapore, ING Bank, BRD Groupe Societe Generale, New Naratif, Unreserved and Bon Appétit.
 And hopefully you, soon.

 I am present on Instagram, Facebook, and Twitter.
 But if you write me, you’ll most likely hear back soonest on good ol'